 Cancer can start almost anywhere in the body.
 Eventually, the cancer cells can metastasize (spread) to other areas of the body and begin to multiply there, too.
-There are more than 100 different types of cancer.
+There are

 The symptoms of cancer vary depending on the type.
 They might include: